-What is council tax?
+What is Council Tax?

+Council Tax is a local tax that helps to pay for a wide range of public services in your borough.
 Each household receives a bill and the amount each household pays depends on which property valuation band the home is in and any discounts or exemptions that apply.

+There are 8 valuation bands which relate to the value of the property on 1 April 1991, with the value of new properties being assessed back to this date.
 In addition to Merton’s Council Tax, the Council also collect an amount of Council Tax on behalf of the GLA, and households within three quarters of a mile of Wimbledon Common are required to pay an additional levy for Wimbledon and Putney Commons Conservation.

-Council tax charges and bands
+Charges and bands

-The amount of council tax you pay depends on which of the eight bands your home comes under.
+The amount of Council Tax you pay depends on which of the eight bands your home comes under.

 We use band D charge as the basis for working out the charge for the other bands.
-For example, the charge for a band D property for 2019/2020 is £1,548.33.
+For example, the charge for a band D property for 2021/22 is £1,704.38.

-To work out the cost of a band A property in the main part of the borough it's £1,548.33 x 6/9.
+To work out the cost of a band A property in the main part of the borough it's £1,704.38 x 6/9.

-|A||Up to £40 000||6/9||£1,136.25|
+|A||Up to £40,000||6/9||£1,136.25|

-If you live within the area of Wimbledon and Putney Common you pay an extra £29.90 (Band D) to cover the expenses of the Commons Conservators.
-Including this charge, the Band D charge is £1,578.23.
+If you live within the area of Wimbledon and Putney Common you pay an extra £31.00 (Band D) to cover the expenses of the Commons Conservators.
+Including this charge, the Band D charge is £1,735.38.

-You may not have to pay the full council tax charge as you may be entitled to a discount or an exemption.
+You may not have to pay the full council tax charge as you may be entitled to a discount or an exemption

-What council tax helps pay for
+What Council Tax helps pay for

-Council tax helps pays for the local services we provide.
-With the introduction of the Adult Social Care Levy there are four main elements to the charge:
+Council Tax helps pays for the local services we provide.
+With the introduction of the Adult Social Care Levy there are four main elements to the charge:-

 - spending on local services, such as education, waste collection, green spaces, and care services including levies, which the Council is required by statute to pay to the Environment Agency, the London Pension Fund Authority, and Lee Valley Regional Park.